Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 The island of Unguja is what people usually call Zanzibar, the capital of the region is located here and it’s indeed called Zanzibar City (comprising the old colonial neighborhood of Stone Town).
 Unguja is separated from the mainland by a channel, about 36.5 km wide at its narrowest point.

 The island is not big, about 85 km (53 mi) long and 39 km (24 mi) wide, with a total area of 1,464 km2 (565 sq mi).
-Zanzibar/Unguja is completely flat, no hills at all, it’s almost completely surrounded by beautiful sand beaches, intermingled by bustling mangrove areas.
-Coral reefs are located about 1/2km off shore or near the islets.
+Zanzibar/Unguja is completely flat, with no hills at all, it’s almost completely surrounded by beautiful sand beaches, intermingled by bustling mangrove areas.
+Coral reefs are located about 1/2km offshore or near the islets.

-Unguja/Zanzibar is one of the most touristic places in the whole Africa, visited every year by more than 400,000 travelers.
-Diving is the most common sport activity in Zanzibar, recently challenged by the rising of Kitesurfing.
+Unguja/Zanzibar is one of the most touristic places in the whole of Africa, visited every year by more than 400,000 travelers.
+Diving is the most common sports activity in Zanzibar, recently challenged by the rise of Kitesurfing.

 Pemba Island Trees Vegetation